 New technologies have emerged that have completely distorted the traditional financial industry.
 Machine learning, artificial intelligence, and blockchain are some of the techniques that are increasingly finding use cases in fintech.

 As a startup, you should restrict yourself to the technologies that will power the service.
 On the flip side, analytics engines and machine learning are now offered as a service by Google Cloud Platform, lowering the hurdle of development.
-It would help if you prepared to face some challenges when using these technologies because they haven’t matured yet.
+It would help if you prepared to face some challenges when using these technologies as they yet not matured.